GoogleChrome/web.dev/content/secure/security-attacks/index.md

 with massive amounts of traffic to make your application unresponsive (denial of service attack).

 [img]

 Active attacks can also be done to data in transit.
 An attacker could modify your application data before it gets to a user's browser, showing modified information on the site or direct the user to an unintended destination.
 This is sometimes called **modification of messages**.

 [img]

 <div class="note">Have you ever logged into free public wifi and seen ads
 wrapped around web pages you are accessing?
-That's exactly what **modification of message** is!
+That's exactly what <b>modification of message</b> is!
 The wifi access point injected their advertising into a website before it gets to your browser.
 In many cases, you might dismiss it as "just ads for free wifi", but imagine if the same technique is used to replace some of the javascript or link to a phishing site.
 Your site may be used by an attacker to